AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_android.md

-This article describes how to use the Agora Native SDK to customize the video source.
+This page describes how to use the Agora Native SDK to customize the video source.

 ## Understand the tech